 "Ellie Rose and Chia Colarossi," he replies.

 My friend and I look at each other and sigh.
-These aren't our real surnames; they are the names of two fake online profiles that have used our photos – as well as photos of more of our friends – on every social media site from MySpace to Twitter for the past eight years.
+These aren't our real surnames; they are the names of two fake online profiles that have used our photos—as well as photos of our friends—on every social media site from MySpace to Twitter for the past eight years.

 You've seen Catfish.
-You know how alarming it would be to discover that your new cyber-girlfriend is actually a 42-year-old man living in his mum's loft in Acton.
+You know how alarming it would be to discover that your new cyber-girlfriend is actually a 42-year-old man living in his mom's basement.
 But have you ever thought about how odd it must feel to own the face being used by that man?
 Probably not, no, because you have no reason to.
 But trust me, it's equally distressing.

 Unsurprisingly, this has all started to become more of a burden than just a funny thing to talk about at house parties.
-We've whipped out our driving licenses to one too many angry guys who refuse to believe we're not who they think we are, and things hit an all time low recently when a guy approached my friend Chia in her university halls, believing he was there to meet "Chia Colarossi".
-How the desktop PI behind the profiles knew where Chia lived is a mystery, and a terrifying one at that – not least because she's now inviting strangers to visit.
+We've whipped out our driving licenses to one too many angry guys who refuse to believe we're not who they think we are, and things hit an all time low recently when a guy approached my friend Chia in her college dorm, believing he was there to meet "Chia Colarossi."
+How the desktop PI behind the profiles knew where Chia lived is a mystery, and a terrifying one at that—not least because she's now inviting strangers to visit.